BobbyESP/hackingcrashing/README.md

-# qsuakfa
+# hackingcrashing
-This is for testing purposes only.
+1. I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES

-I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES
+2. I will happily except any help for this code

-I will happily except any help for this code
+3. If something doesn't work, go discussions first please.

-Some of the html's don't work on websites, i think.
-I would like some fixes.
+4. Some of the html's don't work on websites, i think.

-If something doesn't work, go discussions first please.
+I would like some help to fix it.

-:
+.

 This is a link for the reaper test,